-- Android: Google developed the Android operating system.
+- Android: Google, now Alphabet, developed the Android operating system.
 Unlike Apple, they allow third-parties like Samsung, Asus and Huawei to manufacture tablets that run on Android.
 The benefits of running your check-in kiosk on Android are:

 - Comes in virtually any size and feature set